cwilliamOkafornta/Spindle_Scaling_And_Dynamics_Analysis/README.md

 This repository contains a comprehensive suite of tools for processing, analyzing, and visualizing spindle length and chromosome dynamics in *C. elegans* embryos.
 The workflow covers the entire pipeline from raw image data processing to publication-quality statistical analysis.

-This repository  used for the data processing and analysis of the study in the manuscript titled, **"Cell size reduction distinctly scales spindle elongation and chromosome segregation in *C. elegans*"**.
+This repository  is used for the data processing and analysis for the study in the manuscript titled, **"Cell size reduction distinctly scales spindle elongation and chromosome segregation in *C. elegans*"**.

 Manuscript status: Under review in Nature Communications.